Bloodlust!: Plot

-Two couples- Betty and Johnny, and Jeanne and Pete -are vacationing at sea together.
+Two couples - Betty and Johnny, and Jeanne and Pete - vacation at sea together.
 When the ship's captain passes out drunk, they decide to go to a nearby jungle island.
 As they depart, Capt.
 Tony awakens and calls out, warning them not to.

 As they explore the island, Johnny falls into a pit.
-The others start pulling him out but look up to see Dr. Balleau and two servants.
+While pulling him out, the others look up to see Dr. Balleau and two servants.
 Balleau orders the servants to help get Johnny out.

-That night at his house, Balleau tells them that he moved to the island "after the war" to indulge his passion for hunting.
-The couples want to leave, but Balleau says they can not because wild animals prowl the jungle.
-Ballaeu makes his wife Sandra show Betty and Jeanne to the guestroom, while Balleau's servant Jondor escorts Johnny and Pete to their room.
+That night at his house, Balleau tells them he moved to the island "after the war" to indulge his passion for hunting.
+The couples want to leave, but Balleau says they cannot because wild animals prowl the jungle.
+Balleau makes his wife Sandra show Betty and Jeanne to the guestroom, while his servant Jondor escorts Johnny and Pete to their room.